MG4 2026 review | Affordable, very likeable electric hatchback

 The CarGurus verdict

 The MG4 marks MG’s coming of age for the 21st century, especially when it comes to electric cars.
-Its design is distinctive, grown-up and well thought-through inside and out, its technology is up to date, and its price point is sufficiently low as to be genuinely embarrassing for its rivals.
-That it’s also enjoyable to drive, reasonably energy-efficient and has a great range of models – from the basic and affordable to long range or high performance – is also to its credit.
+Its design is distinctive, grown-up and well thought-through inside and out.
+Also, its technology is up to date, and its price point remains highly competitive versus key rivals.
+That it’s also enjoyable to drive, reasonably efficient and offered in a broad range of specifications – from long-range daily drivers to high-performance variants – is also to the car’s credit.

-Okay, so its build quality isn’t up to what you’d call a premium standard, but then it’s not priced at BMW or Mercedes levels and you certainly won’t feel shortchanged when you compare it to the interior of a Volkswagen ID.3 – and when you’re saving some £8,000 with the entry-level model, you’ll almost certainly forgive it the odd scratchy-feeling plastic panel.
+Granted, its build quality isn’t up to what you’d call premium standards, but then it’s not priced at BMW or Mercedes-Benz levels.
+You certainly won’t feel short-changed when you compare it to the interior of a Volkswagen ID.3.
+While the cheapest MG4 variants have since been replaced by the newer MG4 EV Urban, the standard MG4 still represents strong value given its space, performance and equipment.

 Search for an MG4 on CarGurus